thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 `exportId` is unique to an envelope.
 It is not a profile or account identity. `createdAt` is an RFC 3339 UTC timestamp.
 A POP3 account archive includes `net.thunderbird.pdpa.pop3-v1` in `extensions`.
 A local-only account archive includes `net.thunderbird.pdpa.local-v1`.
-AES ZIP authentication protects each encrypted archive entry.
+The age envelope authenticates the complete encrypted ZIP64 payload.

 Paths in `manifest.json` MUST be relative, normalized, and confined to the envelope.
 Unknown required envelope versions are rejected.
 Unknown optional fields are preserved when possible and otherwise ignored.